 Fitting Princess Seams for the Small Bust

 It seems that many of the bust-fitting articles we read these days are for adjustments to accommodate a larger-than-average bust.
-But what about small-busted gals?
+But what adjustments for those with a small bust?
 Most pattern companies base their fitting models on a B-cup.
 If you’re smaller than the norm, then you need to adjust your pattern or you’ll have unsightly folds and excess fabric on your bodice.

 Fitting the form

 Let’s think for a moment about the topography of the female form.
 Often, we think of bust fitting as a horizontal measurement issue (34, 36, 42 etc).
 So the temptation is to add or subtract width to adjust for differences in bust size.
 But consider this: bust cup size is more a measure of length of the front torso than it is the width.
 A graphic example of this is to take a standard size-10 fitting bodice and put it on 3 different bodies with the same basic measurements, but different bust cup sizes: A, B, and C. The B cup will fit the bodice just fine.
 The C cup will ride up in front, and the A cup will droop toward the waist.
 We’ve already addressed the full-bust cup (C and larger) issue.
 Here we’ll take a look at how to make the adjustment for a smaller cup size.
 We’ll focus on a princess line seam.

 1. Mark the bustline across all front pattern pieces.

 In this case, we are going to adjust a pattern to fit an A cup.
 The first thing to do is draw the bustline across the entire pattern front, both center-front pieces and side-front pieces, perpendicular to the grain.

 2. Pinch out the excess length in the center front.